MuhammadHayat98/partSearch/README.md

 # Adonis fullstack application

-Part search is used to aggregate the lowest prices for Computer parts, Car parts, Tools, etc.
+Part search is used to aggregate the lowest prices for Computer parts, Car parts, Tools, etc using Serp API.
 The backend consists of node.js and the front-end is bootstrap

 ## Setup